Tuwaiq-Data-Science-Bootcamp-V3/Capstone-Proposal/README.md

 - Not yet determined.

 ## The expected (Machine learning / Deep Learning) Algorithms:
-- CNN, the rest will be determine later.
+- CNN, the rest will be determined later.

 ## Final Deliverables:
 - README.md file.